Triangle

 Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.

-Ron's write-up below photos.
+Ron's write-up and gear list below photos.

 Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.Ron Grassi's setup for Godspell at the Neffs UCC Summer Theater, in Neffs, Pennsylvania.